itsmoosh/g3m3/readme_input.md

 $speeds
-cs_inner - sound speed of ‘heavy’ species at inner boundary (sets ion temperature) alf_inner1 - initial alfven speed at equator of inner boundary for this exec (sets dipole strength). alfven speed in sim units = B/sqrt() alf_inner2 - final alfven speed at equator of inner boundary  for this exec (sets dipole strength) alpha_e - exponent for latitudinal density scaling at inner boundary (‘top hat’ (?) distribution) denh_inner - number density in sim units for ‘heavy’ species at planetary inner boundary for this exec. denh_inner*rho_equiv = n_h (in cm^-3) denq_torus - number density in sim units for 'proton' species at moon inner boundary for this exec
+cs_inner - sound speed of ‘heavy’ species at inner boundary (sets ion temperature) b_inner1 - initial B magnitude at magnetic equator of inner boundary for this exec in nT (sets dipole strength). b_inner2 - final alfven speed at equator of inner boundary for this exec (not currently implemented 6/29/18) alpha_e - exponent for latitudinal density scaling at inner boundary (‘top hat’ (?) distribution) denh_inner - number density in sim units for ‘heavy’ species at planetary inner boundary for this exec. denh_inner*rho_equiv = n_h (in cm^-3) denq_torus - number density in sim units for 'proton' species at moon inner boundary for this exec